mhasan08/ecdsa_secp256k1/README.md

-Implementation of ECDSA on secp256k1: elliptic curve used in bitcoin
+# Python implementation of ECDSA on secp256k1 curve: elliptic curve used in bitcoin

 ### Instructions